Harpoon: Generalised Manifold Guidance for Conditional Tabular Diffusion¶

 Key Findings¶

-- Experiments confirm that inference-time gradients are approximately orthogonal to the dirty estimate (~90°), even at larger timesteps.
+- Experiments verify that inference-time gradients are indeed approximately orthogonal to the "dirty estimate" (~90°), even at larger timesteps.

-- Different inference-time losses (MSE/MAE/CE) behave consistently under the same training objective, empirically validating Theorem 3.2.
+- Different inference-time losses (MSE/MAE/CE) behave consistently under the same training objective → empirical validation of Theorem 3.2.

-- MAE loss performs best for tabular data due to its sparsity-inducing properties, which suit discrete features.
+- MAE loss performs best for tabular data (sparsity-inducing property suits discrete features).

 Highlights & Insights¶

-- Theory is the Core Contribution: The two theorems substantially extend the manifold guidance theory developed for image diffusion—covering curved manifolds and arbitrary differentiable losses.
-These results carry implications beyond tabular data for other modalities.
+- Theoretical contribution is core: The two theorems significantly generalize manifold guidance theory from image diffusion to curved manifolds and arbitrary differentiable losses.
+This has directional significance for other modalities beyond tabular data.

 Limitations & Future Work¶

-- Validation is limited to UCI datasets; scalability to larger tabular data is unknown.
+- Validated only on UCI datasets; scalability to larger-scale tabular data remains unknown.

 Related Work & Insights¶

-- vs. DiffPuter: DiffPuter is a training-time conditional method, whereas Harpoon operates at inference time—the former is more specialised, the latter more flexible.
+- vs. DiffPuter: DiffPuter uses training-time conditionalization, whereas Harpoon uses inference-time guidance—the former is more specialized, while the latter is more flexible.

-- vs. Chung et al.'s Image Manifold Guidance: Harpoon extends the theory (curved manifolds, arbitrary losses) and applies it to tabular data for the first time.
+- vs. Image Manifold Guidance (Chung et al.): Harpoon generalizes the theory (curved manifolds + any loss) and applies it to the tabular domain for the first time.

-- vs. CTGAN/TabDDPM: These methods do not support inference-time conditioning.
+- vs. CTGAN/TabDDPM: These do not support inference-time conditionalization.

 Rating¶

-- Experimental Thoroughness: ⭐⭐⭐⭐ — Multiple datasets, multiple tasks (imputation + inequality constraints), and theoretical validation.
+- Experimental Thoroughness: ⭐⭐⭐⭐ Multiple datasets, multiple tasks (imputation + inequalities), and theoretical verification.

-- Value: ⭐⭐⭐⭐ — Theoretical impact extends beyond the tabular domain and carries general significance for diffusion model guidance.
+- Value: ⭐⭐⭐⭐ Theoretical impact extends beyond the tabular field, offering general significance for diffusion model guidance.